robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0012/README.md

 ## Equivalent

-Its a basic equivalent to the [Ken Stone Psycho LFO](http://www.cgs.synth.net/modules/psycho_lfo.html).
+This is roughly equivalent to the [Ken Stone Psycho LFO](http://www.cgs.synth.net/modules/psycho_lfo.html).
+It’s not an exact match, but it’s close.

-Kinda sorta.

 ## Strategy

-- Use the LFSR to get a random number.
+- Use the LFSR to generate random numbers.
-- Use timer 0 to do fast PWM
+- Use Timer 0 for fast PWM.
-- Use timer 1 to set the next value
+- Use Timer 1 to set the next value.

 ## Examples